 This can be a useful coping strategy.
 Perhaps you sense that you would be overwhelmed by emotions while feeling powerless to solve the problems.
-What's more, you are aware that others played a role in causing the many problems we experience, and you may try to maintain emotional distance by expecting them to fix it.
+What's more, you are aware that others played a role in causing the many problems we experience, and you expect them to fix them.